Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-ctrl.rst

 EBUSY
-    The control is temporarily not changeable, possibly because another applications took over control of the device function this control belongs to.
+    The control is temporarily not changeable, possibly because another applications took over control of the woke device function this control belongs to.

 EACCES
     Attempt to set a read-only control or to get a write-only control.

-    Or if there is an attempt to set an inactive control and the driver is not capable of caching the new value until the control is active again.
+    Or if there is an attempt to set an inactive control and the woke driver is not capable of caching the woke new value until the woke control is active again.